Small Business HQ

 2. The cost of CRM tool development and maintenance is divided among all its customers.
 Hence, the total cost paid by one company (you) is very low compared to that of a custom-built CRM.

-3. Usually, the off-the-shelf CRM tools providers offer training and onboarding support so that you don’t have to figure out how the software works or create training programs separately for your employees.
+3. Usually, off-the-shelf CRM tool providers offer adequate training and ongoing support so that you don’t have to figure out how the software works or create training programs separately for your employees.

 4. Setting up an off-the-shelf CRM tool is quick and easy.